Back to Work in the Archives

 I-House Archives, August 2020

-Before COVID-19, a significant amount of time and resources were invested in developing the International House New York Archives.
+Before COVID-19, a significant amount of time and resources were invested in developing the International House Archives.
 The Archives had recently completed the construction of a customized facility that includes high-density movable shelving, a climate control HVAC system, and a dedicated space for archivists to work and process material (scroll down for video!).
 I-House also retained A Digital Asset Management System (DAMS) to improve access to digital assets and was working to establish an Oral History program to enhance undocumented areas of the Archives.
 Inside the institution and out, there was energy, momentum, and excitement for what the Archives could accomplish.
 However, with the sudden proliferation of the virus and revenue loss from the South Building, the Archives risked losing critical resources to continue.